How to Setup a Proxy in Windows 11

 Setting up a proxy using a script

-You can setup a proxy in Windows 11 using a script if your IT person gives you a web address to automatically connect your computer.
+Automated setup via script works best when an administrator provides a web address to configure the connection automatically.
 This method is helpful when you need to connect to a network that uses specific settings, and all you need is the address for the script.

-1. Open the Settings menu by pressing Windows key + I on your keyboard.
+1. Open the Settings menu by pressing Win+I on your keyboard.

 2. In the left-hand menu, click on Network & internet.